Melanocytic naevi (pigmented moles)

 • Keep babies and young children out of direct sunlight.

 • The British Association of Dermatologists recommends that you tell your doctor about any changes to a mole or patch of skin.
-If your GP is concerned about your skin you are advised to see a Consultant Dermatologist – an expert in diagnosing skin cancer.
-Your doctor can refer you for free through the NHS.
+If your GP is concerned about your skin, you should be referred to see a consultant dermatologist or a member of their team at no cost to yourself through the NHS.

 Vitamin D advice